 - Tuition Fee.
 The Commission on Higher Education and the Department of Education regulates tuition increases at the university level and the secondary level, respectively, and routinely sets maximum limits on percentage increases in tuition fees.
-MES, MCL, MCM, and MHSS are subject to maximum percentage increase guidelines issued by both the CHEd and the DepEd, as applicable.
+MESI, MCL, MCM, and MHSS are subject to maximum percentage increase guidelines issued by both the CHEd and the DepEd, as applicable.
 The inability of our higher education institutions to increase tuition fees to cover higher operating costs may pose a risk to profits and cash flows over time. - Changes in regulations.
-The DepEd K+12 program increases the total number of years of education at the pre-university level from 10 years to 12 years.
-The addition of two extra years of schooling prior to the university level means universities and colleges ended up with two academic years of no entering freshman classes.
+The Universal Access to Tertiary Education Act (RA10931) had its implementation in AY 2018-19.
+This resulted to notable decline in college freshman intake in private schools as large portion of the incoming freshman applied with SUCs/LUCs to avail of free education under the Act.